goauthentik/authentik/website/docs/flow/context/index.md

 #### Autosubmit stage

 The autosubmit stage is an internal stage type that is not configurable via the API/Web interface.
-It is used in certain situations, where a POST request has to be sent from the browser, such as with SAML POST bindings.
+It is used in certain situations, where a POST request is sent from the browser, such as with SAML POST bindings.
 This works by using an HTML form that is submitted automatically.

 ##### `title` (string)